 - Highly Aided Meal Break Program

 Work study is a program that guarantees a certain amount of paid work for students who decide to take on a part-time job.
 Such work can be at Penn, or someplace in the local community.
 Although you may opt to have these funds converted to loans, you are strongly encouraged to take advantage of this funding, as it provides a guaranteed source of income for miscellaneous expenses while you are in Philadelphia.
 These positions also allow you to build connections in Philadelphia for future work, and/or support in your experience as a student.
-During COVID-19, Penn maintains a robust availability of work-study employment opportunities, most of which are completely remote and accessible to students learning from locations within the United States.

 There are also a number of positions (both on- and off-campus) that are advertised through the Student Employment website that do not require work study funding and for which all students – regardless of financial need or country of citizenship are eligible.
 All students are limited to working 20 hours on-campus.